ronflima/devbrazuca.github.io/_posts/2024-09-06-the-no-and-fuckoff-philosophy.md

 of the beauty of life the fact that it is not easy.
 But, even not being a easy thing, it does not need to be a burden.

-Although there is no formula, no secret that make life lighter, I have found a principle that helped me having a lighter life.
-It may no work for you, but it works pretty nice for me.
+Although there is no formula, no secret that makes life lighter, I have found a principle that helped me having a lighter life.
+It may not work for you, but it works pretty nice for me.
 It is the *No and Fuckoff Philosophy*.
 Let's look at it in parts.

 ## The No